OfficeDev/hands-on-labs/O3653/O3653-7 Deep Dive into the Office 365 APIs for OneNote services/Lab.md

         }
 		````

-	1. Add the **GetNotebooks** action to the `NotebookRepository` class This gets a list of all OneNote notebooks for the currently logged in user's OneDrive for Business store.
+	1. Add the **GetNotebooks** method to the **NotebookRepository** class.
+This gets a list of all OneNote notebooks for the currently logged in user's OneDrive for Business store.

 		````c#
         public async Task<IEnumerable<Notebook>> GetNotebooks()